 4. The extended response

 To scaffold the extended response, some students need multiple examples.
 Instead of just showing my struggling writers an example of the type of response I’m asking them to create, I also model writing one (and include their input) during class while they listen to my think-alouds and answer my questions.
-Additionally, providing students with a list of theme words is beneficial.
+Additionally, providing students with a list of topic words is beneficial.
 Don’t have one?
-You can find my one-word theme (or as some call it, topic) list here.
+You can find my one-word literary topic list here.

 The Wrap Up

 I always like to do something other than just collect papers when my students pour their hearts out into an assignment like this.
 On the other hand, I hate the idea of making anyone feel uncomfortable by requiring them to share personal details.
-You never know what kind of information students will write about when they are reflecting on their year and connecting the ups and downs to the emotional aspects of music.
+It’s important to respect students’ emotional connections.

 In order to provide a safe place for students to share their thoughts, invite them to begin by sharing with a partner.
 Most students have at least one other person in the class who they would call a friend (although I have run into the issue where a student doesn’t want to pair up…that’s fine.
 I don’t make them).